-As at 31 December 2016, we generated total net cash flow of S$44.3 million from operating activities after changes in working capital with cash and cash equivalents amounting to S$50.4 million.
-Total assets stood at S$402.4 million with S$242.5 million in net assets attributable to shareholders, translating to a net asset value per share of 82.97 cents per share based on the 292.3 million shares in
+As at 31 December 2017, we generated total net cash flow of $22.7 million from operating activities, with cash and cash equivalents amounting to $54.0 million.
+Total assets stood at $387.5 million, with $260.9 million in net assets attributable to shareholders, translating to a net asset value per share of 84.88 cents per share based on the 292.3 million shares in

 RETURNING VALUE TO SHAREHOLDERS

-This represents a dividend yield of 2% based on the closing share price of S$0.33 cents as at 31 December 2016 and a dividend payout of 50% of our net profit.
-Our distribution of dividends is in line with our commitment to returning value to shareholders and as a recognition for their unwavering support and belief in YHI.
+This represents a dividend yield of 3.2% based on the share price closing of $0.47 as at 31 December 2017 and a dividend payout of 50% of our profit.
+Our distribution of the dividend is not only a reflection of our commitment to returning value to shareholders but also a recognition of their strong support and belief in YHI.

 OUTLOOK AND FORWARD STRATEGY